cozy/DACC/README.md

 * `createdBy`: {string} [optionnal] the name of the application that produced the measure.

 ℹ️ `startDate` is inclusive, while `endDate` is exclusive.
-In other words, `startDate >= {results} < endDate`
+In other words, `startDate >= {results} < endDate` ⚠️ If an aggregate has less contributions than the `aggregation_threshold` set in the associated measure definition, no result will be returned.
+This is a safeguard to ensure that no individual contribution can be revealed.

 # Development